-Using a closing phrase that contains a phrase similar to this shows that you are sincere with what you have written inside of your email, that you know how business professionalism and etiquette is performed and can mitigate the chances of the resume not being delivered to the receiver.
+Using a closing phrase that contains a phrase similar to this shows that you are sincere with what you have written inside of your email.
+You know how business professionalism and etiquette are performed and can mitigate the resume's chances of not being delivered to the receiver.

 If you can, it’s always nice to include a small additional phrase asking if they don’t see the attachment.
 This will absolutely ensure that if they don’t see your attached documents that they reach back out to you.

 Here are ten better alternatives to this phrase: